rsumner31/beets/docs/dev/plugins.rst

     def _tmpl_disc_and_track(item):
         """Expand to the disc number and track number if this is a multi-disc release.
-Otherwise, just expands to the track number.
+Otherwise, just exapnds to the track number.
         """
         if item.disctotal > 1: